Automattic/wp-calypso/client/components/data/document-head/README.md

 ## Usage

-Render the component, passing `title`, `unreadCount`, `link` or `meta`.
+Render the component, passing `title`, `formattedTitle`, `unreadCount`, `link` or `meta`.
 It does not accept any children, nor does it render any elements to the page.

 ```jsx
 import React from 'react';